Sign in →

 Interpretation

-All detected alterations will be evaluated according to the American College of Medical Genetics and Genomics (AMCG) recommendations.(2) Variants will be classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+All detected alterations will be evaluated according to the American College of Medical Genetics and Genomics recommendations.(2) Variants will be classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.

 Clinical Reference

-1. Hwu WL, Chien YH, Lee NC, et al: Newborn screening for Fabry disease in Taiwan reveals a high incidence of the later-onset GLA mutation c.936+919G>A).
+2. Hwu WL, Chien YH, Lee NC, et al. Newborn screening for Fabry disease in Taiwan reveals a high incidence of the later-onset GLA mutation c.936+919G>A).
 Hum Mutat.
 2009:30(10):1397-1405

-3. Germain DP: Fabry disease.
+4. Germain DP.
+Fabry disease.
 Orphanet J Rare Dis.
-2010 Nov 22;5:30
+2010;5:30

 Day(s) Performed